-The policies of the Official Plan, applicable to General Residential shall apply to Residential 1 areas.
+The policies of the Official Plan, applicable to Low Density Residential including the General Policies for residential areas shall apply to Residential 1 areas.

-In addition to the General Residential policies, it is the intent of the Downtown Secondary Plan that the existing properties containing small-scale employment uses in the area east of the Speed River may continue and be recognized through the Zoning By-law, where impacts, such as noise, odour, loading, dust and vibration, on surrounding residential uses are minimal.
+In addition to the Low Density Residential policies, it is the intent of the Downtown Secondary Plan that the existing properties containing small-scale employment uses in the area east of the Speed River may continue and be recognized through the Zoning By-law, where impacts, such as noise, odour, loading, dust and vibration, on surrounding residential uses are minimal.

-In addition to the General Residential policies, a free-standing office shall be permitted on the property known municipally as 5 Ontario Street.
+In addition to the Low Density Residential policies, a free-standing office shall be permitted on the property known municipally as 5 Ontario Street.